biagiocornacchia/microsoft-presidio-using-grpc/README.md

 }
 ```

-- `sendFileToAnalyze` </br> is used by the data loader to send the original text file that has to be analyzed.
+- `sendFileToAnalyze` </br> is used by the data loader to send the original text file that needs to be analyzed.
 Files will be divided into chunks.
 The server will assign a UUID that will be used during all the communication to identify uniquely the client information

 - `sendEngineOptions`</br> AnalyzerEngine can be configured.
 Available options are:
     1. registry: an optional list of recognizers, that will be available instead of the predefined recognizers